w3c/transitions/HOWTO.md

 # The Fu to edit the transition requirements

-HTML elements are displayed or not based on the user selection.
+HTML elements are displayed (or not) based on the user selection.

 When an option is selected, it updates the URL of the document with a new set of parameters.
 Those parameters are reflected within the HTML document using the @data attributes.

 So far, we have the following data attributes (each matching a URL parameter):

-1. data-profile for a |-separated list of profile
+1. `data-profile` for a |-separated list of profile
-2. data-rec for a |-separated list of REC paths
+2. `data-rec` for a |-separated list of REC paths
-3. data-cr for a |-separated list of CR paths
+3. `data-cr` for a |-separated list of CR paths
-3. data-informativeOnly for a |-separated list of FPWD and WD paths
+3. `data-informativeOnly` for a |-separated list of FPWD and WD paths
-4. data-returning for a |-separated list of FPWD and WD paths
+4. `data-returning` for a |-separated list of FPWD and WD paths
-5. data-notehistory for a |-separated list of first [working|interest] group note paths
+5. `data-notehistory` for a |-separated list of first [working|interest] group note paths
-7. data-echidna for automatic publishing
+7. `data-echidna` for automatic publishing

-If no data attributes are present, the element will get displayed for all possible states within the scope of the parent element.
-For example, to display an element for all types of Recommendations, use data-profile="rec" and don't use the data-rec attribute on that element.'
+If no data attributes are present, the element will get displayed for all possible states *within the scope of the parent element*.
+For example, to display an element for all types of Recommendations, use `data-profile="REC"` and don't use the `data-rec` attribute on that element.

-If data attributes are used, one of them must be @data-profile, otherwise the other data attributes will be ignored.
+The data attributes may be combined but, if data attributes are used, one of them must be `data-profile`, otherwise the other data attributes will be ignored.

+If you may use multiple values for each attribute, separated by `|`.
+For example, to display an element for all types of Recommendations and Candidate Recommendations, use `data-profile="REC|CR"`.

 e.g.
 ```